PacketFabric/terraform-provider-packetfabric/examples/use-cases/cloud_router_aws/README.md

 # Use Case: PacketFabric Cloud Router with AWS

-This use case shows an example on how to use the PacketFabric & AWS Terraform providers to automate the connection setup between 2 AWS regions using PacketFabric Cloud Router.
+This use case builds a connection between two AWS regions using the PacketFabric Cloud Router.
+Terraform providers used: PacketFabric and AWS.

 ![Deployment Diagram](./images/diagram_cloud_router_aws.png)